-Approval: The statewide pavement preservation program generated by Aeronautics is sent to the Priority Planning Advisory Committee and the State Transportation Board along with the annual update to the Five-Year Airport Capital Improvement Program (ACIP) for approval.
-The State Transportation Board must approve program changes.
+STB Approval: The statewide pavement preservation program generated by Aeronautics is sent to the PPAC and the STB along with the annual update to the Five-Year ACIP for approval.
+The STB must approve program changes.

 Non-Participating Airport Sponsors: Any airport sponsor may elect to not participate in the APPP.
-Under this option, the Airport Manager and Airport Sponsor are responsible for performing pavement inspections and evaluations, performing maintenance and keeping records, programming funding and requesting projects, accomplishing project construction, including the hiring and supervision of consultants and contractors as required.
+Under this option, the Airport Sponsor are responsible for performing pavement inspections and evaluations, performing maintenance and keeping records, programming funding and requesting projects, accomplishing project construction, including the hiring and supervision of consultants and contractors as required.
 These projects will be handled the same as the current airport development grant program.

 Participating Airport Sponsors: If an airport sponsor decides to participate in the program, then an Inter-Government Agreement (IGA) between the Airport Sponsor and Aeronautics will be required.
 The airport maintenance construction projects will be managed and administered by Aeronautics.
 Aeronautics will contract for a Pavement Management Engineering Consultant to assist in the management, design, testing and quality control to administer the program.
 Through the use of statewide maintenance contracts for materials and construction services it is believed that there will be a large “Economy of Scale” cost savings.

-Project Construction: When a project is constructed under the Joint Project Agreement (JPA) process, Aeronautics and its Pavement Management Engineering Consultant will be responsible for the contract administration.
+E. Project Construction: When a project is constructed under the Inter-Governmental Agreement (IGA) process, Aeronautics and its Pavement Management Engineering Consultant will be responsible for the contract administration.
 This involves the following:

-Meet with the sponsor at the airport - prior to construction - to assure that the prescribed pavement treatment is prudent and to coordinate the start to finish schedule including how project quality control will be administered.
+1. Meet with the sponsor at the airport - prior to construction - to assure that the prescribed pavement treatment is prudent and to coordinate the start to finish schedule including how project quality control will be administered.